Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/bones/editing/sketching/converting.rst

 version of "Bone" to "Bone.002" selected one, and "Bone.001" has a modified roll angle.

 Template
-   In this data-ID you can select the armature to use as template.
+   In this data ID you can select the armature to use as template.
    If you choose *None*, the selected bones from the currently edited armature will be used as reference, else all bones of the other armature will be used.